Ranch Raised: A Place to Call Home

 Since 1976, the Arkansas Sheriffs’ Youth Ranches have provided hope and healing for children who, through no fault of their own, need a place to call home.

-It’s a place of stability, where a child doesn’t have to wonder where her next meal will come from, if he will go to school the next day, or if she is safe from an abusive family member.
+The Arkansas Sheriffs’ Youth Ranches provide a place of stability, where children no longer wonder where their next meals will come from, if they will attend school the next day, or if they are safe from abusive family members.

 In addition to having a great place to call home, Ranch boys and girls also have the opportunity to gain real-life experience working on our farm.
 These young Ranchers (those living on the Ranch) are helping raise registered Hereford cows in our cattle program.
 The ASYR cattle program is helping children grow into loving, caring, and responsible young men and women.

 The Ranch is place where Saturday afternoon’s are spent with a fishing pole and a tire swing.
 A place where dinner’s on the table shortly before sundown, and feeding the cattle is soon to follow.
 Every day here offers a reason to give thanks.

 More than 2,100 Arkansas boys and girls have come to know this as being “Ranch Raised,” and for many, it’s the place they will always call home.
 Being Ranch Raised teaches behavioral accountability, positive work ethic and how to find faith in both yourself and others.
 Ranchers live in a cottage setting with house parents and other children and are given daily chores and responsibilities, some involving care for animals in our farm program.

 Each child is guaranteed a quality public school education, and the Ranch provides all the necessities – school supplies, technological infrastructure, and tutoring – to help them reach their goal of graduation from high school and a post-secondary education or work program.

 The Ranch began as a mobile home on several acres in Independence County.
 Through the support of Arkansans and our county sheriffs, the program has grown and has served children from every corner of the state.
 What began as a safe haven for two boys has become current home for up to 40 boys and girls.
 The Ranch is more than 90% funded through support that comes from private donations.